MzLiv/PhantomBot/docs/guides/content/developerdocs/functions.md

+# JavaScript Functions

-# Register Chat Command Function
+## Register Chat Command Function

 The register chat command function is used at the end of a file in javascript to register the commands or subcommands to the command event.
 It also sets the default privilege of the command.